 Breaking down Alabama's coaching staff: Freddie Roach

 BamaInsider is providing a breakdown of the Alabama coaching staff.
-Today we continue the series with Freddie Roach who will be entering his second season as the Crimson Tide’s defensive line coach.
+Today we continue the series with Freddie Roach who is entering his second season as the Crimson Tide’s defensive line coach.

 Click the video above for a breakdown of Roach.
 Below are five things to know about the Tide assistant.